edcranger/addresspinas/README.md

 ### What is this for?

-This is a simple node package for getting a list of Philippines's regions, provinces, cities/muninicapalities and barangays including zipcodes that could be useful for forms or other app functionality.
+This is a simple javascript library for getting a list of Philippines's regions, provinces, cities/muninicapalities and barangays including zipcodes that could be useful for forms or other app functionality.

 # Installation